top of page

 A first-person investigation into living and loving despite chronic pain, while fighting medical skeptics, your family, and that little voice inside your head telling you that you’re crazy.

-Winner of the DOC NYC U Competition Award at DOC NYC
+DOC NYC U Competition Award at DOC NYC (NY, US)

-Winner of Best Film Award & Audience Award at Zawya Shorts
+Best Film Award & Audience Award at Zawya Shorts (Cairo, Egypt)

 Mohandeseen